On-Campus Graduate Certificate Program

 Malikova.
 Summer, 4 cr.

-Students have the potential to complete the program in 1 academic year including Summer Session II if they opt to take 2 courses in the Fall, 1 in the Spring, and 1 in Summer.
-Students may also opt to take just 1 course per semester.
+Students have the potential to complete the program in one academic year including Summer Session II if they opt to take two courses in the Fall, one in the Spring, and one in Summer.
+Students may also opt to take just one course per semester.

 Tuition & Fees

-The Live Graduate Certificate program in Clinical Investigation is a non-Degree program.
+The On-Campus Graduate Certificate program in Clinical Investigation is a non-Degree program.
 This is an important distinction because financial aid is not available to students in non-Degree programs.
-Program fees and tuition.
+Find information about the cost per credit here.

 Questions??
-If you have any questions about the Live Graduate Certificate program, please contact the Program Director, Stacey Hess Pino at email@example.com.
+If you have any questions about the On-Campus Graduate Certificate program, please contact the Program Director, Stacey Hess Pino at email@example.com.